Home » Indian Polity » Surrogacy Regulation Bill

 Cross-Border Surrogacy Problems

-• Cross-border surrogacy gives rise to intricate issues concerning citizenship, nationality, motherhood, parentage, and a child’s rights, sometimes leading to denial of citizenship in the intended parents’ country.
+• Cross-border surrogacy gives rise to intricate issues concerning citizenship, nationality, motherhood, parentage, and a child’s rights, sometimes leading to the denial of citizenship in the intended parents’ country.

 • The absence of an international surrogacy law complicates matters for both surrogates and intended parents, with differences in surrogacy laws between the home country and the birth country posing significant challenges.